fangwei123456/Spike-Element-Wise-ResNet/readme.md

 # Spike-Element-Wise-ResNet

 This repository contains the codes for the paper [Deep Residual Learning in Spiking Neural Networks](https://arxiv.org/abs/2102.04159).
 We used a identical seed during training, and we can ensure that the user can get almost the same accuracy when using our codes to train.

-Some of the trained models for ImageNet are available at: https://figshare.com/articles/software/Spike-Element-Wise-ResNet/14752998.
+Some of the trained models at last epoch or max test acc1 for **ImageNet** and **DVS Gesture** are available at: https://figshare.com/articles/software/Spike-Element-Wise-ResNet/14752998.
+The model with max test acc1 on **CIFAR10-DVS** is also available at this url, which was asked by a researcher.
+I find it from chat transcripts and upload it to figshare.
+But other models of **CIFAR10-DVS** are missed.

 ## Dependency